Published On: May 07 2014 01:37:53 PM CDTUpdated On: May 12 2016 01:00:00 AM CDT

 2001: Singer and actor Perry Como dies in his sleep at age 88 in Jupiter Inlet Colony, Florida.
 During a career spanning more than half a century, Como sold millions of records and became a television pioneer, hosting a weekly musical variety TV show from 1949 until 1963.
 He won the Grammy Award for Best Vocal Performance, Male, in 1959, won five Emmys in the 1950s and was inducted into the Academy of Television Arts & Sciences Hall of Fame in 1990.

 1992: Actor Robert Reed, best known as Mike Brady on the sitcom "The Brady Bunch," dies of colon cancer at age 59 in Pasadena, California.
-He was also known for his TV roles in "The Defenders," "Rich Man, Poor Man" and "Roots."
+A week after his death, his death certificate revealed he had been infected with HIV and that it had contributed to his death.
+Besides "The Brady Bunch," Reed was also known for his TV roles in "The Defenders," "Rich Man, Poor Man" and "Roots."

 1986: Actress Emily VanCamp, best known for her TV roles in "Everwood," "Brothers & Sisters" and "Revenge," is born in Port Perry, Ontario, Canada.